hstrejolunaoasis/beatmaking-madness/docs/PROJECT_DOCUMENTATION.md

 - Represents a music beat with metadata (title, producer, BPM, etc.)
 - Audio and image file references
 - Available licenses
+- Relation to genres
 - Relation to orders

+### Genre
+- Categorizes beats by musical style
+- Contains name, slug, and description
+- Can be activated/deactivated to control availability
+- One-to-many relationship with beats

 ### License
 - License configuration with pricing and features